 Steamed Vegetarian Dumplings Recipe

-- 3 tablespoon flavorless oil like sunflower seed oil
+- 3 tbsp flavorless oil like sunflower seed oil

 - 1 bunch scallion thinly sliced, whites and greens separated